rrrene/inch/README.md

 # Inch [![Build Status](https://travis-ci.org/rrrene/inch.png)](https://travis-ci.org/rrrene/inch)

-Take a look at the project page for an [introduction with screenshots (live and in full color)](http://rrrene.github.io/inch/).

-Inch is a documentation measurement tool for the Ruby programming language that gives you hints where to improve your docs.
+`inch` gives you hints where to improve your docs.
 One Inch at a time.

+Take a look at the [project page with screenshots (live and in full color)](http://rrrene.github.io/inch/).

+## What can it do?

+`inch` is a little bit like Code Climate, but for your inline code documentation (and not a webservice).

+It is a command-line utility that suggests places in your codebase where documentation can be improved.

+If there are no inline-docs yet, `inch` can tell you where to start.